Manzanar: Establishment

 After the December 7, 1941, attack on Pearl Harbor, the United States Government swiftly moved to begin solving the "Japanese Problem" on the West Coast of the United States.
 In the evening hours of that same day, the Federal Bureau of Investigation (FBI) arrested selected "enemy aliens", including more than 5,500 Issei men.
-Many citizens in California were alarmed about potential activities by people of Japanese descent.
+Many citizens in California were alarmed about potential activities by people of Japanese descent even if the families have been in America for generations.

 On February 19, 1942, President Franklin D. Roosevelt signed Executive Order 9066, which authorized the Secretary of War to designate military commanders to prescribe military areas and to exclude "any or all persons" from such areas.
 The order also authorized the construction of what were later called "relocation centers" by the War Relocation Authority (WRA), to house those who were to be excluded.
 This order resulted in the forced relocation of more than 120,000 Japanese Americans, two-thirds of whom were native-born American citizens; the rest had been prevented from becoming citizens by federal law.
-Over 110,000 were incarcerated in the ten concentration camps located far inland and away from the coast.
+Over 110,000 were incarcerated in ten concentration camps located far inland and away from the coast.

 Manzanar was the first of the ten concentration camps to be established, and began accepting detainees in March 1942.
 Initially, it was a temporary "reception center", known as the Owens Valley Reception Center from March 21, 1942, to May 31, 1942.
 At that time, it was operated by the US Army's Wartime Civilian Control Administration (WCCA).

+The first director of the camp was Calvin E. Triggs, a longtime veteran of the Works Progress Administration (WPA), a signature program of the Second New Deal.
+Many of his fellow employees had worked in that agency.
+Manzanar, according to one insider, was "manned just about 100% by the WPA."
+Drawing on experiences derived from New Deal era road building, Triggs, funded primarily through the WPA, supervised the installation of such features as guard towers and spotlights.

-The Owens Valley Reception Center was transferred to the WRA on June 1, 1942, and officially became the "Manzanar War Relocation Center."
+The Owens Valley Reception Center was transferred to the WRA on June 1, 1942, and officially became the "Manzanar War Relocation Center".
 The first Japanese Americans to arrive at Manzanar were volunteers who helped build the camp.
 By mid–April, up to 1,000 Japanese Americans were arriving daily, and by July, the population of the camp neared 10,000.
 About 90 percent of the incarcerated were from the Los Angeles area, with the rest coming from Stockton, California; and Bainbridge Island, Washington.
 Many were farmers and fishermen.
 Manzanar held 10,046 adults and children at its peak, and a total of 11,070 were incarcerated there.